 - Scheduling options.
 Keep in mind that you don’t have to attend school full-time.
 You can enroll in part-time or take online classes.

 - Take advantage of helpful resources.
 Universities have resources available to help you with your decision-making process.
 While making your plan, consult with people who can help answer your questions.

 - Learn what the classes will be like.
-If you plan on taking online courses, research what the virtual classroom environment will be like and what equipment you’ll need to participate.
-If you plan on attending on campus, try observing a class or visiting campus for a tour.
+If you plan on taking online courses, research what the virtual classroom environment will be like and what equipment you’ll need to participate in.
+If you plan on attending on campus, try observing a class or visiting the campus for a tour.

 Don’t let age hold you back from attending college.
 After creating goals, figuring out your pain points and making a plan, you might just discover that going back to school over the age of 40 the best decision you ever made!